lillylav/lilly-leiran/README.md

 # Portfolio

 ## Description
-This site is meant to be a resource to display my work for future employers and give them a way to contact me.
+This site is a resource to display my work for future employers and give them a way to contact me.

 ## Built with
 HTML5,CSS3, Bulma